-We are currently working with Greater Manchester to establish 3 House Projects on a collaborative basis.
-These will be up and running by the early Summer 2022.
+In 2022 we established House Projects in Greater Manchester on a collaborative basis.
 As part of the Covid Recovery Build Back Better Programme, Wolverhampton secured funding to establish a further 4 House Projects in the West Midlands.
-We will be working with Wolverhampton to establish these over the next few months.
+We are currently working with Wolverhampton and the four Local Authorities to establish these over the next few months.
 Several more local authorities are in the process of securing agreement to establish new projects.

 A third phase of DfE funding in 2020 focused on enhancing the infrastructure to support scaling and monies were provided to establish a support platform that can be rolled out to every local authority, accessible to all their care leavers, regardless of whether they have a Local House Project or not.
 Local authorities will be able to share local information and engage with their care leavers as well as provide a virtual space for mentoring and a messenger function.
 The platform is now available and free for the first year.
 We are hoping that this will remain a free service but if this is not possible the cost will be minimal.

 Being part of a Project has supported young people to gain confidence, achieve successful interdependence by transitioning to full council tenancies, secure jobs and stay in college – aspirations that had previously seemed to them to be completely out of their reach.

 Meet the team at the National House Project and find out more about the consultants and trustees who guide, assist and support.Meet the Team

 As a Charity we are ambitious to: